etrancho/3dVistaProject/README.md

 * [Links](#links)

 <h2>Description</h2>
-<p>This application consists on a tour of the IES El Rincón, it is made with 360º photos taken by us. </p>
+<p>This application consists on a tour of the IES El Rincón, it is made with 360º photos taken by us, and it is a collaboration with ITC (Instituto tecnológico de Canarias). </p>

 <h2>Minimun system requirements</h2>
 <p>The 3DVista Virtual Tour PRO program works on all devices from Windows 10 and 11 or OS X. We do recommend 16 Gb RAM and a processor i5 or i7.
 I suggest you download the trial version to see how it performs on your device if you have doubts (https://www.3dvista.com/en/products/virtualtour). </p>